Politics of Scotland: The Crown

-Scotland is no longer a kingdom in its own right.
+Scotland is no longer an independent, sovereign country, nor is it a kingdom in its own right.
 Under the Union with England Act 1707, the Kingdoms of Scotland and England have been united into "One Kingdom" (Great Britain, later the United Kingdom).
 A unification of Scotland and England had been debated since the Union of the Crowns, however was initially met with little enthusiasm by the administrations of both countries.

+The Crown of Scotland is still used during the monarchs first visit to Scotland following their coronation ceremony and is also present at the state opening of the Scottish Parliament alongside the remaining Honours of Scotland which the monarch attends.